 If you haven’t already heard, Cyan are running a Kickstarter campaign for Myst’s 25th anniversary!
 For $99USD you can get a copy of all the games (including the elusive 3 & 4), updated for modern Windows & Mac computers, plus it comes in a box that looks like a Myst linking book.
 Or for $169USD you can get a book that has a small LCD screen as the linking panel that plays videos, just like a real linking book.
 Fancy!

 It’s no surprise where part of the idea for a Myst book with a screen inside it likely came from.
 To quote Rand Miller (Cyan’s CEO and Atrus actor) from the Kickstarter Live AMA, “we’re doing a book with a real linking panel because we’ve wanted one ever since RIUM+ did his”.
-There’s nothing much I can add to that quote, really. 😛 I plan to do a full teardown & comparison of Cyan’s one once mine arrives (or maybe even before it arrives just based on the published specs), but that’s for a future blog post.
-For what it’s worth though, based what specs I’ve seen their implementation carries my personal tick of approval – it looks like it will do a fantastic job and make a beautiful product for a reasonable price.
+There’s nothing much I can add to that quote, really. 😛 I plan to do a full teardown & comparison of Cyan’s one once mine arrives (UPDATE: teardown & comparison blog post here!.
+For what it’s worth though, based what specs I’ve seen so far their implementation carries my personal tick of approval – it looks like it will do a fantastic job and make a beautiful product for a reasonable price.

 But that’s not what this post is about.
 This one’s about music.
 It’s been over a decade since I last played the piano so I’m a little bit rusty, but I’ve dusted off the old skills for a very special purpose.

 In honour of the Myst 25th Anniversary Kickstarter, I decided to transcribe & play a piano rendition of Cyan’s logo music!

 It just so happens that 10 Instrumental covers is one of the #Myst25 Community Goals.
 And I have word straight from one of the people managing the Kickstarter’s community goals that the Cyan intro theme music counts.
 As such, here’s the files so you can play it too!